 - Accounting of partial ownership

-There are also different consolidation methods, which may differ depending on the share a parent company has in a subsidiary.
+There are also different consolidation methods, which may vary depending on the stake a parent company has in a subsidiary.

-In a large company, the process of financial consolidation is usually carried out by the finance department, which is under the supervision of the controller or the head of the department accounting/reporting and is ultimately supervised by the commercial management.
+In a large company, the process of financial consolidation is usually carried out by the finance department, under the supervision of the controller or the head of the department. accounting/reporting and is ultimately overseen by the commercial management.

 Financial consolidation in SAP Business One